 synthetic statement contains any null bytes (

 0x00), the first instance of a null byte will terminate the string.

 synthetic is therefore not a good choice for generating non-textual content, and you may prefer to use

 synthetic is used in the following code examples.
 Examples apply VCL to real-world use cases and can be deployed as they are, or adapted for your own service.
 See the full list of code examples for more inspiration.

 Click RUN on a sample below to provision a Fastly service, execute the code on Fastly, and see how the function behaves.

 Convert timestamps to relative times like '2 hours ago'

 Serve robots.txt from the edge

-Include full text of robots.txt in VCL, serve as a synthetic response to avoid robots.txt requests hitting your origin.
+Serve full text of robots.txt as a synthetic response to avoid requests hitting your origin.

 Client public IP API at the edge